-Have fresh herbs?
-Use them in the best healthy green goddess dressing that you’ll want to put on everything.
+The best healthy green goddess dressing recipe that you’ll want to put on everything.

-Made with fresh parsley, dill, mint, jalapeno for a kick of heat, dairy-free yogurt, avocado, olive oil, and green onions — this dressing will turn into your favorite dip, spread, sauce, marinade, and condiment for the summer.
+Made with fresh parsley, dill, mint, jalapeno for a kick of heat, dairy-free yogurt, avocado, olive oil, and green onions — this green goddess dressing recipe will turn into your favorite dip, spread, sauce, marinade, and condiment for the summer.

 I’m a huge fan of green goddess dressing, I can’t tell you how many store-bought brands I’ve tried (and loved) but there’s something so easy about making it from home, being more resourceful, and utilizing all the fresh herbs you’re growing this season.
 We have a mini-garden, mostly filled with herbs and jalapenos so this recipe is perfect to keep in weekly rotation during the summer months — you can put it on anything!

 You can use green goddess dressing as well, a salad dressing, but also you can get creative using it as a sandwich spread, a dip for roasted or raw vegetables, a spread for crackers, a sauce for grilled fish, chicken, or baked tofu.
 The possibilities are endless and you can also replace one herb with another just in case you’re low on something or don’t have dill/parsley/mint at home.

 This recipe is made dairy-free (vegan-friendly) using one of my favorite yogurts, but you can also use an organic or local full-fat dairy if that fits in your lifestyle, but I recommend using a plain coconut kefir for the tang or a plain almond milk yogurt, both will give you the flavor and texture needed for this recipe.